learn-co-students/nyc-fasttrack-101020/04-looping/README.md

 puts car_trip
 ```

-If we need to know which step of the loop we are in, we can use the `| |` pipes - almost like a method definition
+If we need to know which step of the loop we are in, we can use the `| |` pipes - almost like a method definition ("block parameter")

 ```ruby
 multiples_of_two = []